skypilot-org/skypilot/examples/flexgen/README.md

     sky check
     ```

-2. Launch FlexGen on the cloud with SkyPilot.
+2. Launch FlexGen on your desired cloud with SkyPilot.
 This will automatically provision a VM instance on the cloud, install FlexGen, and launch the webui.
-See flexgen.yaml for selecting your own cloud, region, GPU and more!
+You can also not specify the `--cloud` option to let SkyPilot pick the cheapest cloud for you!
     ```
-    sky launch -d -c flexgen flexgen.yaml
+    sky launch flexgen.yaml -c flexgen -d --cloud gcp --gpus T4:1
     ```

 3. Open a new terminal to setup SSH port forwarding.
+Keep this terminal open.
 This will allow you to access the webui from your browser.
     ```
     ssh -L 7681:localhost:7681 flexgen
     ```